-The financial statements of the Company include the accounts of the Company and its wholly-owned subsidiaries, including the Fund.
-The Fund does not consolidate portfolio company investments.
+The financial statements of the Company include the accounts of the Company and its wholly-owned subsidiaries, including Triangle SBIC and Triangle SBIC II.
+Neither Triangle SBIC nor Triangle SBIC II consolidates portfolio company investments.
+The effects of all intercompany transactions between the Company and its subsidiaries have been eliminated in consolidation.

-The accompanying financial statements have been prepared in accordance with accounting principles generally accepted in the United States.
+The accompanying financial statements have been prepared in accordance with accounting principles generally accepted in the United States ("U.S. GAAP").
 The Formation Transactions discussed above involved an exchange of shares of the Company's common stock between companies under common control.
-In accordance with the guidance on exchanges of shares between entities under common control contained in Financial Accounting Standards Board ("FASB") Accounting Standards Codification ("ASC") Topic 805, Business Combinations

-(formerly Statement of Financial Accounting Standards ("SFAS") No. 141, Business Combinations ("SFAS 141"), the Company's results of operations and cash flows for the year ended December 31, 2007 are presented as if the Formation Transactions had occurred as of January 1, 2007.
+In accordance with the guidance on exchanges of shares between entities under common control contained in Financial Accounting Standards Board ("FASB") Accounting Standards Codification ("ASC") Topic 805, Business Combinations (formerly Statement of Financial Accounting Standards ("SFAS") No. 141, Business Combinations ("SFAS 141"), the Company's financial highlights for the year ended December 31, 2007 are presented as if the Formation Transactions had occurred as of January 1, 2007.
 The effects of all intercompany transactions between the Company and its subsidiaries have been eliminated in consolidation/combination.
 All financial data and information included in these financial statements have been presented on the basis described above.